-• Nine (9) points to an applicant that provides properly documented leveraging resources as listed in their application that are 15 percent or more of the amount requested under this program;

-• Seven (7) to eight (8) points to applicants that provide documentation that includes at least five of the seven required items outlined above and that represents 10 to 14 percent of the amount requested under this program;
+- Nine (9) points to an applicant that provides properly documented leveraging resources as listed in their application that are 10 percent or more of the amount requested under this program; - Seven (7) to eight (8) points to applicants that provide documentation that includes at least five of the seven required items outlined above and that represents 7 to 9 percent of the amount requested under this program;

-• Five (5) to six (6) points to applicants that provide documentation that includes at least four of the seven required items outlined above and that represents 10 to 14 percent of the amount requested under this program;
+• Five (5) to six (6) points to applicants that provide documentation that includes at least four of the seven required items outlined above and that represents 7 to 9 percent of the amount requested under this program;

-• Three (3) to four (4) points to applicants that provide documentation that includes at least five of the seven required items outlined above and that represents 5 to 9 percent of the amount requested under this program;
+• Three (3) to four (4) points to applicants that provide documentation that includes at least five of the seven required items outlined above and that represents 4 to 6 percent of the amount requested under this program;

-• One (1) to two (2) points to applicants that provide documentation that includes at least three of the seven required items outlined above and that represents 5 to 9 percent of the amount requested under this program; and

-• Zero (0) points to applicants that provide documentation of leveraging resources as listed above that are less than 5 percent of the amount requested.

-5. Rating Factor 5: Achieving Results and Program Evaluation (12 Points)
+- One (1) to two (2) points to applicants that provide documentation that includes at least three of the required seven items outlined above and that represents 4 to 6 percent of the amount requested under this program; and - Zero (0) points to applicants that provide document leveraging resources as listed above that are less than 4 percent of the amount requested. - 5.
+Rating Factor 5: Achieving Results and Program Evaluation (12 points).
 This factor reflects HUD's goal to embrace high standards of management and accountability.
 It measures the applicant's commitment to assess their performance to achieve the program's proposed objectives and goals.
 Applicants are required to develop an effective, quantifiable, outcome oriented evaluation plan for measuring performance and determining that objectives and goals have been achieved by using the Logic Model.
 The Logic Model is a summary of the narrative statements presented in Factors 1-4.
 Therefore, the information submitted on the Logic Model should be consistent with the information contained in the narrative statements.

-"Outcomes" are benefits accruing to institutions of higher education and/or communities during or after participation in the AN/NHIAC program.
+"Outcomes" are benefits accruing to institutions of higher education during or after participation in the TCUP program.
 Applicants must clearly identify the outcomes to be measured and achieved.
-Examples of outcomes include increased community development in the target community by a certain percentage, increased employment opportunities in the target community by a certain percentage, increased incomes/wages or other assets for persons trained, and or enhanced family stability through the creation of affordable housing opportunities.
+Examples of outcomes include an increased number of campus facilities (e.g., newly built or renovated), an increased number of classroom spaces available, or an increased student enrollment and graduation rate.

 In addition, applicants must establish interim benchmarks and outputs that lead to the ultimate achievement of outcomes.
-"Outputs" are the direct products of the program's activities.
-Examples of outputs are the number of new affordable housing units, the number of homes that have been renovated, and the number of facilities that have been constructed or rehabilitated.
-Outputs should produce outcomes for the program.
+"Outputs" are the direct products of the project 's activities.
+Examples of outputs are the number of new facilities renovated, or the number of new dormitories built.
+Outputs should produce outcomes for the project.
 At a minimum, an applicant must address the following activities in the evaluation plan: